BatsResearch/wiser/FAQ.md

         neural tagger with the best-performing set of values (see next item).

 - How do I run a grid search search over my generative model hyperparameters?
     - You will first need to create a small script that trains your generative model with different hyperparameters.
-We
-    recommend fixing the ``init_acc`` to 0.9 or 0.95, and then finding the optimal combination of ``acc_prior`` and
-    ``balance_prior`` over the values {0.5, 1, 5, 10, 50, 100, 500}.
+We recommend fixing the value of ``init_acc`` to 0.9 or 0.95, and then finding the optimal combination of ``acc_prior`` and ``balance_prior`` over the values {0.5, 1, 5, 10, 50, 100, 500}.
     However, sometimes the best combination of hyperparameters can produce a generative model whose probabilistic labels are too close to uniform (e.g., good generative performance but poor discriminative performance).